DPIRD-DMA/OmniCloudMask/README.md

 ### Predict from Load Function

-To predict cloud and cloud shadow masks for a list of Sentinel-2 scenes:
+To predict cloud and cloud shadow masks for a list of Sentinel-2 scenes, predictions are saved to disk along side the inputs as geotiffs, a list of predictions file paths is returned:

 ```python
 from pathlib import Path